macronucleus/priithon/README.md

   GPL License (see License.md, even if  you don't install it, you can still use Fourier transform using numpy)
 * `imgio` (optional for reading file formats other than the dv/mrc format)

-To install, use conda environments in `envs` directory.
+To install, use conda environments in `envs` directory (contains pyFFTW).
 To create a new environment:
 `$ conda create -n [env_name] --file env_name.txt`
 To add to the existing environment:
 `$ conda install --name [env_name] --file env_name.txt`

+Alternatively, you can install the dependencies for your platform manually like:
+`$ conda create -n [env_name] -c conda-forge numpy scipy wxpython pyopengl wxmplot pillow
+[pyfftw, tifffile, nd2, czifile, oiffile, readlif]`

 After activating the environment by typing
 `$ conda activate [env_name]`